A Collector's Guide

 This book describes and provides the history of EVERY known model and style of furazhka worn by members of the stated organizations; from conscript/rank and file through general/highest staff.
 It also illustrates and explains all cockades, emblems and accessories worn on these caps and orients the reader as to each organization's place and role in Soviet society.
 As with my previous books, I am confident you will find this volume to be the most comprehensive book available on caps worn by these security and guard organizations, unmatched by any other source of reference in any language.
 I have elected to offer this book in 8 x 10 inch paperback format to keep prices, both in printing and postage, to an absolute minimum; in order to reach collectors and uniform enthusiasts worldwide.
 It is nevertheless printed in striking full color on heavy, gloss-finished paper, with 189 pages and over 350 photographs and illustrations.
 Price is $70 with free postage to addresses within the US.
 Paypal users need to add $3.50 to the total.

-"NEW" Uniform Caps of Soviet Ministerial Organizations - The definitive guide to Railways, Mining, Motor Transport, Electric Transport and Communications/Postal caps of the Soviet era
+Uniform Caps of Soviet Ministerial Organizations Volume I - The definitive guide to Railways, Mining, Motor Transport, Electric Transport and Communications/Postal caps of the Soviet era

 The purpose of this book is to illustrate and describe the development of the headgear portion of these uniforms, specifically the visor caps (“furazhki” in Russian parlance).
 On its 196 pages containing 360 illustrations and photographs, you will find the first comprehensive study of these caps published in any language.
 Included are the historical development, purposes, identification features and known variants of every visor cap worn by members of these ministries, from the highest to the lowest level staff, from 1917 through 1991.
 Intended as part of a two-volume set, this volume will cover the caps worn by Railways, Mining, Motor and Electric Transport, and Communications/Postal organizations.
 It is printed in 8 x 10" format, in striking full color on heavy, gloss-finished paper, with 189 pages and over 350 photographs and illustrations.
 Price is $70 with free postage to addresses within the US.
 Paypal users need to add $3.50 to the total.